microsoft/BotFramework-DirectLine-DotNet/.github/ISSUE_TEMPLATE/-net-directline-feature-request.md

 ---
-name: ".NET Directline Feature request"
+name: ".NET Directline Feature Request"
 about: Suggest a feature for the Bot Framework .NET Directline SDK

 ---